 The sad truth is that knives do wear out eventually, but this takes a lot of time and you need to place a lot of strain on the knife.
-The generally wear out after more than a 100-years, but this also depends on the steel.
+They generally wear out after more than 100-years, but this also depends on the steel.
 If you buy a good knife, you probably won’t be alive to see the blade or the steel wear out and it can be passed on for generations.

-Does Honing The Knife Help?
+Does Honing A Knife Help?

 Most knife experts will know the importance of honing a knife, especially your kitchen knives.
-Hone is a rod-shaped object that is made from ceramic or steel.
+A hone is a rod-shaped object that is made from ceramic or steel.
 It is not made for sharpening the knife, but only to keep sharp knives sharp.
 It is best to hone your knives quite often and to only sharpen them once or twice a year.
 This will protect the steel on the blade itself.

 Is It Legal To Carry Fixed Blade Knife?

 Depending on the state that you live in, you might need to have a permit to carry certain types of knives.
-In most states, you can carry a knife with a blade of up to 5-inches without any real troubles.
+In most states, you can carry a knife with a blade of up to 5-inches without any real trouble.
 However, longer blades might require a permit for open or concealed carry.
 Consider concealed carry rather than open carry.
 For self-defense, your blade should also be under 5-inches.
 It can still do a lot of damage, but the damage might not be fatal.
 It is best to ask a professional for advice on your blade or knife to ensure that you are within the law.

-Should I Use A Knife Or Gun For Self-Defense?
+Should I Use A Knife Or Gun For Self-defense?

 While it is best to use a gun in states that allow you to carry it, the knife can be one of the best self-defense weapons you could find.
-The knife is ideal for close quarter combat.
+The knife is ideal for close-quarter combat.
 Experts have revealed that with the right training, your knife can be more effective than a gun in spaces that are smaller than 20-feet.
 However, we don’t recommend taking a knife to a gunfight or even trying to defend yourself without the right skills and training.

-The best-fixed blade knives can make a massive difference to your life in the wild or for self-defense.
+Fixed-blade knives can make a massive difference to your life in the wild or for self-defense.
 Having one is not just another way that could help you stay safe, but also a way to help you survive.
 Choosing the best one is daunting, but all of the knives we have reviewed can definitely help you in some way or another.